2022 Year-End Physician Payment and Coverage Advocacy Highlights

 ASH also remains active in the AMA Current Procedural Terminology (CPT) meetings and the AMA RVS Update Committee (RUC) meetings.
 Dr. Sam Silver represents ASH for both the CPT and RUC with Dr. Chancellor Donald serving as an alternate for the CPT and Dr. Jamile Shammo serving as an alternate for the RUC.

 In June, ASH hosted the Hematology Carrier Advisory Committee (CAC) Network Meeting.
 ASH was excited to see the return of in-person networking between CAC representatives and Medical Directors for the first time since 2019.
 The meeting focused on an assortment of issues such as ASH’s efforts to secure coverage for stem cell transplant for individuals living with lymphoma, design and Medicare coverage of clinical trials, post-transplant vaccination coverage under Medicare, and coverage of COVID-19 therapies under the Public Health Emergency.

 Sickle Cell Disease

-ASH continues to work on a number of advocacy issues related to payment for and coverage of therapies and treatments used for sickle cell disease (SCD), including the Society’s work with Congressional champions to introduce legislation which would direct CMS to create a demonstration program to improve access to comprehensive, high quality outpatient care for individuals living with SCD who are enrolled in Medicaid.
+ASH continues to work on a number of advocacy issues related to payment for and coverage of therapies and treatments used for sickle cell disease (SCD).
+Please see the 2022 ASH Advocacy Efforts Related to SCD for more information about this advocacy.